 Radiopaedia has become one of the most trusted sources for health professionals around the world and is having a particularly strong impact in low and middle-income regions that often lack adequate educational resources.

-Over the past 16 years, our dedication to allowing the global health community to share knowledge via Radiopaedia has shown steady organic growth, not just in terms of readers, but also in terms of content.
-Just in 2020 over 5700 cases were contributed and 1338 new articles were written.
-Now our total to over 45,000 public cases and 15,500 articles (as of mid-November 2021).
+Over the past 17 years, our dedication to allowing the global health community to share knowledge via Radiopaedia has shown steady organic growth, not just in terms of readers, but also in terms of content.
+Just in 2022 over 5400 cases were contributed and 500 new articles were written with many thousands of existing articles updated and improved.
+Now our total to over 51,000 public cases and almost 16,200 articles (as of Jan 2023).

 Below are some stories of how Radiopaedia is helping people from around the world.
-During the 2019 December Supporter Drive, we also published a collecting of some to letters we received over the preceding few months.
+During the 2019 December Supporter Drive, we also published a collection of letters we received over the preceding few months.
 They can be read here.

 Congratulations on an absolutely incredible website.